fbpx

 Latest updates

 Flow-MER stakeholder engagement and communication activities are all about sharing information and knowledge about the science and practice of managing water for the environment.
 We want our stakeholders to have confidence in, and to use, the information generated through Flow-MER.
-Our team is committed to inspiring, enabling and building the collaboration capabilities of Flow-MER team members, CEWO staff and key stakeholders, to deliver and communicate meaningful, culturally appropriate and inclusive information on environmental water outcomes.
+Our team is committed to inspiring, enabling and building the collaboration capabilities of Flow-MER team members, CEWH staff and key stakeholders, to deliver and communicate meaningful, culturally appropriate and inclusive information on environmental water outcomes.

 Our approach